fishjam-dev/fishjam-docs/docs/getting_started/components/hls.md

 Currently, there are no configuration options related to this component.

 ## Output
-After adding a peer or an rtsp component, the hls stream will be available on url `<jellyfish-address>/hls/<room_id>/index.m3u8`.
+After adding a peer or an rtsp component, the hls stream will be available under `http://<jellyfish-address>/hls/<room_id>/index.m3u8`.

 ## Env variables

 Currently, there are no environment variables related to this component.